Tuffyk/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 20. removes all letters c and C from input
 Task 21. reverse input
-Task 22. display all users and their home directories sorted by users
+Task 22. display all users and their home directories sorted by users Task 23. find all empty files and directories in the current directory and all sub-directories